Same-sex marriage in South Africa: Civil Union Act

 On 24 August 2006, the Cabinet approved the Civil Union Bill for submission to Parliament.
-The bill as initially introduced would only have allowed civil partnerships which would have been open only to same-sex couples and have the same legal consequences as marriage.
+The bill as initially introduced would only have allowed civil partnerships, which would have been open only to same-sex couples and have the same legal consequences as marriage.
 It also included provisions to recognise domestic partnerships between unmarried partners, both same-sex and opposite-sex.
 The state law advisers, who screen laws for constitutionality and form, declined to certify the bill, suggesting that it failed to follow the guidelines laid down by the Constitutional Court.
 The Joint Working Group, a network of LGBT organisations, described the idea of a separate marriage law for same-sex couples as "an apartheid way of thinking".
 On 16 September, thousands of South Africans took to the streets in several cities to protest same-sex marriage.
-The minor opposition African Christian Democratic Party (ACDP) pushed for a constitutional amendment to define marriage as between a man and a woman; this was rejected by the National Assembly's Portfolio Committee on Home Affairs.
+The minor opposition African Christian Democratic Party (ACDP) pushed for a constitutional amendment to define marriage as between "a man and a woman"; this was rejected by the National Assembly's Portfolio Committee on Home Affairs.
 Public hearings on the bill began on 20 September.
 On 7 October, the Marriage Alliance organised a march to the Union Buildings in Pretoria to hand a memorandum opposing same-sex marriage to government representatives.
 On 9 October, the governing African National Congress (ANC) voted to support the bill.
 Although the party had been split on the issue, the vote meant that ANC MPs would be obliged to support the bill in Parliament.
-The full party support came after members of the national executive committee reminded party members that the ANC had fought for human rights, which includes gay rights.
+The full party support came after members of the national executive committee reminded party members that the ANC had fought for human rights, which includes LGBT rights.

 It was originally expected that the National Assembly would vote on the bill on 20 October in order to allow enough time for the National Council of Provinces to debate and vote on it ahead of the 1 December deadline.
 The vote was repeatedly delayed as the Portfolio Committee on Home Affairs was still involved in discussions.
 In response to the argument that 'separate but equal' civil partnerships would not comply with the Constitutional Court's ruling, the Portfolio Committee amended the bill to allow either marriages or civil partnerships, and to allow them to both same-sex and opposite-sex couples.
 The chapter dealing with the recognition of domestic partnerships was removed.
 On 13 November, one day before the bill would be read for a final reading in the National Assembly, Defence Minister Mosiuoa Lekota said: